ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/4-git/README.md

 - `push` tells git to upload the changes to a remote server and merge them into the repository
 - `origin` tells git to push to the remote origin we set previously
-- `master' tells git to push to the master branch
+- `master` tells git to push to the master branch

 Great, now our code is under version control locally and backed up remotely on GitHub.